matthewrdev/md2cs/README.md

 # About

-Use `MaterialDesignIcons.cs` to replace confusing and arcane unicode strings with a clean and descriptive property.
+Use `MaterialSymbols.cs` (or `MaterialIcons.cs`) to replace confusing and arcane unicode strings with a clean and descriptive property.

 This: